iseessel/Chess/README.md

 - Move pieces based on the established rules of the game.
 - Capture pieces when appropriate.
 - Check and checkmate capabilities.
-- Implementation of special moves, such as castling, en passant, and pawn promotion.
+- Implementation of special moves, such as castling.

 ## Object Orientatin Highlights